About the project

 Hamburg, London and Milan are making nature-based interventions in key districts of their cities for urban regeneration.
-Through exchange between cities, inclusive collaboration and multi-disciplinary learning, the CLEVER Cities project aims to drive a new kind of nature-based urban transformation for sustainable and socially inclusive cities across Europe, South America and China.
+Through exchange between cities, inclusive collaboration and multi-disciplinary learning, the CLEVER Cities project aims to drive a new kind of nature-based urban transformation for sustainable and socially inclusive cities across Europe, Latin America and China.

 CLEVER Cities are community-driven

 Local teams including citizens, businesses, knowledge partners and local authorities have been formed in Hamburg, London and Milan.
 This collaborative structure will ensure that the urban transformation process is open, inclusive and tailored to local needs.

 Belgrade, Larissa, Madrid, Malmö, Sfântu Gheorghe and Quito share and learn with London, Hamburg and Milan on how to adapt nature-based interventions for the needs of towns and cities around the world.

 Nature-based solutions (NBS) means planning and designing natural features, such as trees, plants and green spaces, in a way that can help address urban challenges.